 We are told from infancy, that we should “Get a good education.”
-Most people today, associate learning with formal education at school, college, university etc. While I believe formal education is important; I don’t define myself by my education credentials.
-I pride myself by being a life long learner.
-There’s this quote that resonates so well with me…
+Most people today, associate learning with formal education at school, college, university etc. While I believe formal education is important; I don’t think we should be defined by our education credentials.

 “Musicians don’t retire, they stop when there is no music in them.” – Louis Armstrong